NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^
-.. table:: Parameters for definition of Hyperbolic_tube
+.. table:: Parameters for defining a hyperbolic_tube

  ============= ========================
   Parameters    Descriptions